MetanoKid/coding-scars/_drafts/sublime-syntax-highlighting.md

 ![Colorful log file in Sublime Text 3]({{ site.baseurl }}/assets/images/per-post/sublime-syntax-highlighting/colorful-log-file.png){: .align-center}

 Okay, maybe you don't like the colors or maybe you would've highlighted other stuff.
-That's not the point, because we'll be learning how to achieve this result so you can roll your own!
+We'll be learning how to achieve this result so you can roll your own!

 # Sublime Text 3